A solution to looming medical isotope supply chain issues.

 Molybdenum-99 has a short half-life.

-Molybdenum-99 has a half life of 66 hours adding to the supply side challenge.
+Molybdenum-99 has a half-life of just 66 hours adding to the supply side challenge.
 The activity of Mo-99 declines by about 1% per hour because of radioactive decay.
 It must be moved through the supply chain quickly to minimize decay losses.

 Security of supply under constant strain.